opncell/opncell/docs.md

 ## Logging

 All log files in OPNcell for the different services can be found under the **Diagnostics** sub menu.
+Regularly check the logs to ensure your network is running smoothly and securely.

 ## Uninstalling OPNcell